 Delivering Social Change Signature Programmes

 The Signature Programmes were set up to improve literacy and numeracy levels, offer increased family support and to support job creation within local communities - all of which were identified as being key priorities.
-A brief description of each Signature Programme is provided below.

 How were the Signature Programmes chosen?